maxmind/mod_maxminddb/README.md

 After installing this module and obtaining a database, you must now set up the module in your Apache configuration file (e.g., `/etc/apache2/apache2.conf`) or in an `.htaccess` file.
+You must load the module with `LoadModule maxminddb_module /usr/lib/apache2/modules/mod_maxminddb.so`.
 You must set `MaxMindDBEnable` to enable the module, `MaxMindDBFile` to specify the database to use, and `MaxMindDBEnv` to bind the desired lookup result to an environment variable.
 You can also enable `MaxMindDBSetNotes` if you wish the environment variables